Back to Blog

 Scenario 4: Deferment vs Income-Driven Repayment

-When you can't afford standard payments, you have three options.
-Most borrowers choose the wrong one.
+When you can't afford your standard payment, you have a few options.
+Unfortunately, most borrowers pick the one that costs them the most.

-2. Forbearance - Pause payments (interest usually accrues)
+2. Forbearance: Pause payments (interest usually piles up).

 Subsidized Federal Loans during deferment: